Aslan-co/email-signatures/Stefan.md

 # Hello Stefan

-This is a guide and a little assignment to setting up yourr Aslan Email Signature ✌🏾
+This is a guide and a little assignment to setting up your Aslan Email Signature ✌🏾

 Lets Dive in!